MagicMau/generator-gulp-typescript-sass/README.md

 yo gulp-typescript-sass
 ```

+## Optional

+I wrote this template to be used with [Visual Studio code](http://code.visualstudio.com/) as the editor of choice.
+That is why there is a .vscode folder added.
+It also works best if you have the
+[Chrome Debugging Extension](https://github.com/Microsoft/vscode-chrome-debug) installed as well.
+This will allow you
+to debug the generated app from within VSCode.

 ## Getting To Know Yeoman

 Yeoman has a heart of gold.
 He&#39;s a person with feelings and opinions, but he&#39;s very easy to work with.
 If you think he&#39;s too opinionated, he can be easily convinced.
 Feel free to [learn more about him](http://yeoman.io/).